maithgopalan/c2-dataviz-2025/content/assignments/index.markdown

 The final project is required to be housed on GitHub and be fully reproducible.
 It will be graded on the following three criteria:

-* At least three different visualizations (30 points; 10 points each)
+* At least four different visualizations (20 points; 5 points each)
   + Design choices (nothing violating the principles discussed in class)
   + Plot appropriate for given audience
   + Evolution of the plot is clear